tbensky/npct/README.md

 ## Contact Tracing

-Contact tracing is a mechanism for stopping the spread of an infectious disease.
+Contact tracing is a mechanism for slowing the spread of an infectious disease.
 It works like this.

 Suppose someone gets infected with the disease.
 They're called "the case."
 The case should let everyone they've been in recent contact with (the contacts) know that they're sick.
 The case should isolate and the contacts should quarantine.
 This can help stop the spread of an infectious disease.